Denying the Holocaust: Nature of holocaust denial

 Lipstadt claims that after World War II in France Maurice Bardèche and Paul Rassinier denied outright that the Holocaust ever happened, as did various Nazi sympathizers in America.
-According to Lipstadt, Austin App, a professor of English at La Salle College and the University of Scranton first put out several notions that later Holocaust deniers followed.
+According to Lipstadt, Austin App, a professor of English at La Salle College and the University of Scranton, first put out several notions that later Holocaust deniers followed.
 App and others denied that the Nazis had any genocidal intent, that gas chambers existed, and that innocent Jews were killed by the millions, and they claimed that defeated Germany was compelled to admit false crimes by the Allies.
-From these beginnings, she details how these charges were picked up and became "a tool of the radical right."
+From these beginnings, she details how these charges were picked up and became "a tool of the radical right".

 Lipstadt gives many examples of allegations that six million Jews were not systematically exterminated, but, rather, 300,000 to 1.5 million Jews died of disease and other causes.
-Lipstadt shows that tens of thousands of witnesses of the Holocaust are still alive and there is conclusive documentary evidence for it.
+Lipstadt shows that (at the time of writing) tens of thousands of witnesses of the Holocaust were still alive and there is conclusive documentary evidence for it.
 Lipstadt claims that distorting history in this way risks undermining the western tradition of objective scholarship i.e. the scientific method and make distorting history for political purposes appear legitimate.

-Holocaust deniers in Denying the Holocaust
+People described as Holocaust deniers

 She accuses groups like the Institute for Historical Review and people like David Duke of spreading lies about the Holocaust.
 Lipstadt claims this is now an international movement where Holocaust deniers call themselves 'research centres', for example, and produce what they say are independent publications to make themselves look more scientific than they are.
 In Lipstadt's opinion current value relativism helps Holocaust denial to thrive.

 Among those described as Holocaust deniers in Denying the Holocaust are: